kylemclaren/qdrant-on-fly/README.md

 fly proxy 6333:6333 -a <fly-app-name>
 ```

 2. Use your favorite API testing tool (like Postman or `curl`) to connect to your Qdrant instance on the forwarded port.
-Be sure to set the `api_key` header to the same value that you specified for `QDRANT__SERVICE__API_KEY`.
 Refer to the [Fly documentation](https://fly.io/docs/reference/volumes/) on volumes for more details on how to safely handle the volumes that store your vector data.

 ```sh
 curl -H "Content-Type: application/json" http://localhost:6333/cluster | jq